alainkaegi/ldbc_snb_mysql/README.md

 Run a Complex Query
 -------------------

-gradle queryX, where X is 2, 4, 8 or 9.
+gradle queryX, where X is between 1 and 14 inclusive.

 Known Issues
 ============

-The sort order for complex query 4 is slightly different than my Neo4j-based LDBC SNB implementation.
+The sort order for complex query 4 and 6 is slightly different than my Neo4j-based LDBC SNB implementation.

 The LDBC data generator produces strings longer than promised by the